devlina/scrapy/docs/topics/logging.rst

 :setting:`LOG_LEVEL` determines the minimum level of severity to display, those messages with lower severity will be filtered out.
 It ranges through the possible levels listed in :ref:`topics-logging-levels`.
+:setting:`LOG_DISPLAY_TOP_LEVEL_ONLY` determines if the path of log file is to be displayed.
+If set to ``False`` then a full path of log file is shown otherwise root level is displayed.

 :setting:`LOG_FORMAT` and :setting:`LOG_DATEFORMAT` specify formatting strings
 used as layouts for all messages.
 Those strings can contain any placeholders